stream-for-good/scrapping-robots/README.md

 ##### Manual installation

-go to https://chromedriver.chromium.org/ and download the latest stable chromedriver zip file for your system.
+Go to https://chromedriver.chromium.org/ and download the latest stable chromedriver zip file for your system.
 Unzip the chromedriver at the root of the repo (it will be picked up by the Makefile) OR make sure it's in your PATH.

 ## vod-prime.space credentials

-you need a vod-prime.space account to use this robot.
+You need a vod-prime.space account to use this robot.
 Once you have your account, please create a `.env` file following the template here with your vod-prime.space credentials.

 ```bash
 #write a file .env at the root of the repo with the following data